-Graphic designing is a laborious job that requires from you a zillion of tasks.
+Graphic designing is a laborious job that requires a zillion of yous.
 When you begin to tackle a design project, it takes something out of you in the form of stress and fatigue.
-Starting from the ideation to execution, there is an entire array of tasks that a designer has to accomplish in order to successfully deliver a project.
+Starting from ideation to execution, there is an entire array of tasks that a designer has to accomplish to deliver a project successfully.

 Considering the hectic life of graphic designer, this can be a serious challenge.
-Thanks to some of the handy apps, the designers are able to efficiently manage their life and give their best in every shot.
+However, thanks to some of the handy apps, the designers can efficiently manage their life and give their best in every shot.

 - Loose Leaf

-Loose Leaf is one of the best apps for the designers to play around with design ideas prior to making them a reality.
+Loose Leaf is one of the best apps for designers to play around with design ideas before making them a reality.
 With this fantastic tool, you can perform several tasks without having to slog hours on ideation and brainstorming sessions.

 Using the right color palette is one of the many intricate tasks in graphic design.
 When it comes to choosing the right colors, it is always finding a fine line between aesthetics and absurdness.
 However, this tool allows you to select the apt blend of colors that aptly befit a design.

-Based on iOS interface, this toolkit allows you to choose from 1 million of colors and make the right selection that match with your particular art work.
+Based on the iOS interface, this toolkit allows you to choose from 1 million colors and make the right selection that matches your particular artwork.

-This app comes with an array of features that make it a useful tool for designers.
+This app comes with various features that make it a useful tool for designers.
 Some its functionalities that deserve a mention include iCloud support, multiple layers and user-interface design.
-This app is particularly helpful for designers working on 2D designs.
+This app is beneficial for designers working on 2D designs.

-One of the best brainstorming tools for designers, this tool allows the designers to share ideas with team members and get their feedback.
+One of the best brainstorming tools for designers, this tool allows them to share ideas with team members and get their feedback.
 Using this fantastic app, you can also annotate project details, visualize design concepts and create sketches.
-All these tasks save you from hectic process of checking mails for feedback and sending your work for revisions.
+All these tasks save you from hectic process of checking emails for feedback and sending your work for revisions.

 Designers have to constantly collaborate with their team in order to share their design ideas and enhance productivity.
 For those busy designers, Axure provides an efficient way to work together as a team and produce better results.
 This tool makes it a lot easier for the designers to share mockups of their design concepts and work effectively as a team.

-Fontli is a social networking platform for typographist.
-It combines content syndication and content curation to enable you to share creative ideas to your group of coworkers.
+Fontli is a social networking platform for typographists.
+It combines content syndication and content curation to enable you to share creative ideas with your group of coworkers.
 Using this application, you can also join the conversations of typographists and digital artists and enrich your knowledge about typography.

 Fuzel is your tool to convey any ordinary picture into a moment of celebration.
-With this fantastic tool, you can easily create a collage out of your best photos.
+You can easily create a collage out of your best photos with this fantastic tool.
 So if you want to have only the memorable shots in your album, you can easily take from this app and enrich your album with several photos.

 What is incredible about this graphic tool is that it offers more than 190 filters that empower you to create the desired effects in your designs.
-This awesome tool is also included with textures, editing tool and text labels to name a few.
+In addition, this awesome tool is also included with textures, editing tools, and text labels, to name a few.

-VectorSNAP is considered one of the best apps to add vector graphics in your design works.
-So if you have a vector-based design concept that you want to turn into a beautiful work of art, you can take help of this app and do the job.
+VectorSNAP is considered one of the best apps to add vector graphics to your design works.
+So if you have a vector-based design concept that you want to turn into a beautiful work of art, you can take the help of this app and do the job.

-The good quality about these types of images lies in the fact that you can increase their size and they will never get pixilated.
-You can save them in SVG or PNG file format and use them in T-shirts, logos and graffiti.
+The good quality about these images is that you can increase their size, and they will never get pixilated.
+You can save them in SVG or PNG file format and use them in T-shirts, logos, and graffiti.

-For passionate graphic designers, Sketchworthy comes as an effective tool to put your best work in the portfolio, make a note of everything and manage your work.
-With this app, you can make your research easier as a designer as you can annotate information and save your best resources that include websites, maps and images.
+Sketchworthy comes as an effective tool for passionate graphic designers to put their best work in the portfolio, make a note of everything, and manage your work.
+With this app, you can make your research easier as a designer by annotating information and saving your best resources, including websites, maps, and images.

 Being a freelancer designer requires a lot of billing and quoting and this is where this app comes into play.
-With this application, you are able to create invoices, get the payments and even find out the history of your payments.
+With this application, you can create invoices, get the payments and even find out the history of your payments.

 So you will walk away with your hard-earned money without doing the accounting and book-keeping.

-This tool is perfect for designer who wants to doodle with a design idea.
-It is available in number of tools that include multi-colors, brushes and erasers to name a few.
+This tool is perfect for designers who want to doodle with a design idea.
+It is available in several tools that include multi-colors, brushes, and erasers, to name a few.

-Marksta is yet another tool that designers can use to watermark their works, such as logo, photo or icon, while they share them with their followers on social media platform.
-It gives you range of options to add watermarks into your work of art that include border customization, creating multi effects in layers and adding annotation etc. It saves your intellectual property from abuse by crooked elements.
+Marksta is yet another tool that designers can use to watermark their works, such as logos, photos, or icons while sharing them with their followers on the social media platform.
+It gives you a range of options to add watermarks to your work of art, including border customization, creating multi-effects in layers, adding annotation, etc. In addition, it saves your intellectual property from abuse by crooked elements.

 This list provides you with 14 of the best tools you can use in your design projects.
 If you know better tools, let us know in the comments below.

 Anna Marsh is working as a graphic design at UK Essay Help Deal.
 She has a knack for creating appealing design concepts.
-When she find the time, she likes to write about graphic design ideas and future trends.
-You can follow her on Twitter, Facebook and Google Plus.
+In addition, she likes to write about graphic design ideas and future trends when she finds the time.
+You can follow her on Twitter, Facebook, and Google Plus.